TheOfficialPeter/BlogPHP/README.md

 University Project: Blogging site with PHP backend

 Optional Security: Verify email and password before loading providing user with page content.
 Basically store all content on server and release if authenticated

+## Installation

+You will need to use Xammp then download this whole repository as a zip and place the place the BlogPHP-main folder inside of ~xammp/htdocs/ Thereafter change the folder name to **blogPHP**.
+Now when you start xammp visit **http://localhost/BlogPHP/pages/main.html**